-The judges and the film gang that Vijay TV employs always conspire with the channel to give prominence to their preferred contestants, but the public have the say in the finals.
+The judges and the film crew that Vijay TV employs typically conspire with the channel to give prominence to their preferred contestants, but the public have the say in the finals.

-Still, the full battalion of judges and singers hired by Vijay TV tried to tilt the balance by giving Satyaprakash a standing ovation when he finished singing yesterday.
-That was totally unwarranted as any move that could influence voting in the finals can only be construed as fraud.
+Still, the full battalion of judges and singers hired by Vijay TV tried to tilt the balance in favour of Satyaprakash by giving him a standing ovation when he finished singing yesterday.
+That was unwarranted as any move that could influence voting in the finals can only be construed as fraud.

-Satyaprakash is a good singer although he has a limited repertoire and often sounds fake and laboured, singing from the tip of the tongue.
+Satyaprakash is a good singer although he has a limited repertoire and often sounds fake and laboured.
 But, to me, Saicharan and Santhosh (as well as Srinivas and Koushik) are better singers.

-Play to your Strengths, Not Fix Your Weaknesses: Pooja, Dhanyashree and Malavika came into the show as good singers but at the end of it all it appeared to me they started to stray from their areas of expertise.
+Play to your Strengths, Not Fix Your Weaknesses: Pooja, Dhanyashree and Malavika came into the show as good singers but at the end of it all they started to stray from their areas of expertise.